ang-st/dec_app/README.md

-# Note about a somewhat concensus trust driven decentralized computing system
+# Note about a somewhat consensus trust driven decentralized computing system

 Objective :
-a Commuinity overlay network of distributed ressources
+a Community overlay network of distributed ressources

 A community is a set of computation, storage, bandwith, contents ans implemented application.
 The main aims is to offer an internet overlay shared by a community (think an entreprise vpn), hosted, and computed by its members providing ressource to the community should incentivized.

-compononments:
+componments:

 a thelonius blockchain providing a verified set of ressource ( hash ) pointer along with permission set
 a v8 vm instrumented in order to measure its ressources consumption